bigin/Scriptor/docs/hetzner-demo-deploy.md

 # rerun the compose up -d above to apply
 ```

-Named volumes (`scriptor-app`) survive container recreation, so the
+Named volumes (`scriptor-data`, `scriptor-uploads`) survive container
-DB and uploads persist across updates.
+recreation, so the DB and uploads persist across updates.

-Proxy stack at `/opt/proxy` is independent — only update when bumping
+Proxy stack at `/opt/proxy` is independent; only update when bumping
 the pinned versions.

 ---